 - Place the cubed bread in a baking dish.
 In a bowl, mix the coconut milk, chickpea flour, water, salt, baking powder, cinnamon, nutmeg, nutritional yeast, and vanilla extract.
 Pour it over the bread, add the apple mixture and mix.
 Let it soak for at least 30 minutes.

 - Bake it for 45 to 50 minutes until it's nicely browned on top.
 Take it out of the oven and let it rest for at least 30 minutes before trying to cut a slice out.
-Serve cold or slightly warm with ice cream and caramel sauce!
+Serve cold or slightly warm with your favorite toppings!

 Disclosure – Thank you to Chef’s Choice Foods and Nature’s Charm for sponsoring this post!
 I love both their products and brand values, and I’m so excited to be working with them!